From Prince Vault

 - guitar set: Prince accompanying himself on (acoustic) guitar.
 Sometimes with (minor) band backing indicated a such.
 (Almost always "partial" songs and more or less segueing into one another.
 Not indicated as such).

-- piano set: Prince accompanying himself on piano.
+- Solo piano: Prince accompanying himself on piano.
 Sometimes with (minor) band backing indicated a such.
 (Almost always "partial" songs and more or less segueing into one another.
 Not indicated as such).